-including its investment performance, compliance program and risks associated with its activities.
-The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.
+The Board is currently composed of three members, all of whom are Independent Trustees.
+The Board meets periodically throughout the year to discuss and consider matters concerning the Trust and to oversee the Trust's activities, including its investment performance, compliance program and risks associated with its activities.
+The Board also regularly meets outside the presence of management and is advised by independent legal counsel.

-The Board has appointed an Independent Trustee to serve in the role of Chairperson.
-The Chairperson's role is to preside at all meetings of the Board and to act as a liaison with service providers, officers, attorneys, and other Trustees generally between meetings.
+The Board has appointed Mr. Boon to serve in the role of Chairperson.
+The Chairperson's role is to preside at all meetings of the Board and to act as a liaison with the service providers, officers, attorneys, and other Trustees generally between meetings.
 The Chairperson may also perform such other functions as may be delegated by the Board from time to time.
 Except for duties specified herein or pursuant to the Trust's charter documents, the designation of Chairperson does not impose on such Independent Trustee any duties, obligations or liability that are greater than the duties, obligations or liability imposed on such person as a member of the Board generally.
 The Board has established two standing Committees (described in more detail below) to assist the Board in the oversight and direction of the business and affairs of the Trust, and from time to time may establish additional committees or informal working groups to review and address the policies and practices of the Trust with respect to certain specified matters.
 The Board reviews its structure regularly as part of its annual self-assessment.
 The Board has determined that its current leadership structure is appropriate in light of the characteristics and circumstances of the Trust because it allows the Board to exercise informed and independent judgment over matters under its purview, and it allocates areas of responsibility among the Committees and the full Board in a manner that enhances effective oversight.
 The leadership structure of the Board may be changed at any time and in the discretion of the Board, including in response to changes in circumstances or the characteristics of the Trust.